plausible/website/_articles/plausible-self-hosted-google-analytics-alternative.md

 For more views on the topic of open source funding, see [how to pay your rent with your open source project](https://plausible.io/blog/open-source-funding).

-## How do I self-host Plausible Analytics?

-This is the free as in beer and free as in speech version of Plausible Analytics.
-Here's [how you can install Plausible Analytics Self-Hosted on your own server](https://docs.plausible.io/self-hosting).

 ## Transparency as a key value of privacy focused software

 One aspect that makes Plausible Analytics different from many of the other web analytics providers such as Google Analytics is the fact that Plausible is [a fully open source web analytics software](https://plausible.io/open-source-website-analytics).